CristopherH95/CPSC-455-assignment-3/README.md

 ## Application Design

-This web app uses the built in features of the Node MySQL package are used to protect against SQL injection.
+This web app uses the built in features of the Node mysql2 package to protect against SQL injection.
 For secure communications only HTTPS is used.
-Further, passwords are secured using bcrypt to hash and salt them.
+Further, password storage is secured using bcrypt to hash and salt them.
 In addition, input validation, output sanitization, XSS headers, and CSP headers are used to protect against XSS attacks.
 For broken authentication protection, this web app locks accounts on repeated login attempts, requires strict constraints on passwords, and prevents access to data not associated with a logged in user.